heutelbeck/sapl-demos/oauth2-jwt/README.md

 2. Run the authorization server:
    1. Open a new terminal.
-   2. Change to the `sapl-demos\sapl-demo-jwt\sapl-demo-oauth2-jwt-authorization-server`folder.
+   2. Change to the `sapl-demos\oauth2-jwt\oauth2-jwt-authorization-server` folder.
    3. Run: `mvn spring-boot:run` .

 3. Run the resource server.
 It is important that this happens after the authorization server started, as the resource server contacts the authorization server on startup:
    1. Open a new terminal.
-   2. Change to the `sapl-demos\sapl-demo-jwt\sapl-demo-oauth2-jwt-resource-server`folder.
+   2. Change to the `sapl-demos\oauth2-jwt\oauth2-jwt-resource-server` folder.
    3. Run: `mvn spring-boot:run` .

 4. Run the client application:
    1. Open a new terminal.
-   2. Change to the `sapl-demos\sapl-demo-jwt\sapl-demo-oauth2-jwt-client-application`folder.
+   2. Change to the `sapl-demos\oauth2-jwt\oauth2-jwt-client-application` folder.
    3. Run: `mvn spring-boot:run` .

 5. To access the client application, go to <http://localhost:8080>.